JMcK31/Dine-and-Wine/README.md

  - Search for a varietal Recommendation.
 Enter a wine varietal in the search

-Kudos to Amy Talbot for her help with the Typography and header
+Kudos to Amy Talbot for her help with the Typography and Header!